What Is Embedded BI?

 Embedded Dashboards Features to Look for

-An embedded dashboard is where you can find your most important business insights and KPIs, so it is important to require more than static visualizations.
+An embedded dashboard is where you can find your most important business insights and KPIs, so requiring more than static visualizations is important.
 Here are what features and functionalities to look for in embedded BI dashboards:

 Dashboard linking – link data points or visualizations to other dashboards.